web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/vrf-sessions.md

 - VRF worker never handles `near_sk` or vault material; only `{WrapKeySeed, wrapKeySalt}` crosses workers.
 - PRF outputs and session secrets never touch the main thread or dApp payloads.
 - All prompts originate from the VRF worker flows; signer worker never calls SecureConfirm.

-## Open items

-- Define defaults for TTL and usage caps, and how local maxima override server-provided policies.
-- Finalize the freshness window rules for block height/hash checks.
-- Ensure session material is zeroized on blur/close/crash and when TTL/usage is exhausted.
-- Clarify when per-transaction VRF is required versus warm session reuse.